snorklerjoe/atari8-ham-terminal/README.md

 - [ ] Saving a log to a file, cassette, or printer
 - [ ] Other settings, like disabling keyboard beep or having it beep on tx
 - [ ] Customizable multi-page scrollable buffer without saving log
+- [ ] Customizable buffer-flushing (flush after each character, after each line)

 ## APRS Feature Ideas